vert-x3/vertx-web-site/src/site/blog/posts/centralized-logging-using-elk.md

 docker-compose up
 ```

-## The demo
+### The demo

 ## Conclusion
 The ELK stack is a powerful set of tools that ease the aggregation of logs coming from distributed services into a central server.
 Its main pillar, Elasticsearch, provides the indexing and search capabilities of our log data.
-Also, it is accompanied by the input/output components: Logstash, which can be flexibly configured to accept different data sources; and Kibana, which can be customized to present the information in the most convenient way.
+Also, it is accompanied by the convenient input/output components: Logstash, which can be flexibly configured to accept different data sources; and Kibana, which can be customized to present the information in the most convenient way.

-Logstash has been designed to work seamlessly with Filebeat, the log shipper which represents a robust solution that can be adapted to our already developed applications without having to make *significant* changes to our architecture.
+Logstash has been designed to work seamlessly with Filebeat, the log shipper which represents a robust solution that can be adapted to our applications without having to make *significant* changes to our architecture.
 In addition, Logstash can accept varied types of sources, filter the data, and process it before delivering to Elasticsearch.
 This flexibility comes with the price of having extra elements in our log aggregation pipeline, which can represent an increase of processing overhead or a point-of-failure.
 This additional overhead could be avoided if an application would be capable of delivering its log output directly to Elasticsearch.

+Happy logging!